scireum/hildeguard/README.md

 This provides an alternative to "from" directives on SSH keys as it and gives you flexibility, security and convenience all at once.

+> IMPORTANT:
-> WARNING: When testing/using HildeGUARD make sure you have a backup account with a default shell to logon in case of a bug!
-> (Either in the software or your configuration)
+>  * When testing/using HildeGUARD make sure you have a backup account with a default shell to logon in case of a bug!
+(Either in the software or your configuration).
+>  * It might be a good idea to keep a "backup" ssh connection open while testing hildeGUARD
+>  * Make sure your server clock is NTP synced - TOTPs require an accurate clock as the time window is only 30 seconds

 ## License